Complete our quick survey to help us improve staff profile pages

 Following a BA in English at York I spent 20 or so years working in the public and third sectors.
 I then took an MA and PhD at Nottingham (my thesis was on concepts of imagination) and returned to teach at York in 2007.
 I have received Supervisor of the Year awards (2009, 2010, 2011), and a Vice Chancellor's Teaching Award (2014).

-My Feedback and Advice Times ('office hours') can be found on the ‘current students’ page.
+My Feedback and Advice Times ('office hours') can be found on the ‘current students’ page, and I would be happy to meet any student then.
 If you need to talk to me and cannot make those times, please e-mail for an appointment.

 At present I am interested in the American Pragmatists (especially William James), Nietzsche, and philosophy of religion.
 I retain an interest in the philosophical implications of Darwinism and questions regarding the nature and use of imagination.